bravenewdude/bravenewdude.github.com/_posts/2012-12-30-estimating-stock-volatility.md

 <div>\begin{align*}
 \left(\frac{\mu}{\sigma}\right)^2 \leq \frac{-2/(n-1) + \sqrt{2}\,\sqrt{3n^2 - 5n + 2}}{n(n-1)l}
 \end{align*}</div>
 The estimator $V$ tends to be preferable when $n$ and $l$ are both small.
-For example, in the case of my pre-circuit-breaker TAQ data (MAKE LINK), we have $n = 18$ dates and use $l = 5$ minutes, making the square root of the right-hand side of the inequality about 67.
+For example, in the case of my [volatility profile data anlysis](/tutorial/2013/01/14/single-stock-circuit-breakers/), I have $n = 18$ dates and use $l = 5$ minutes, making the square root of the right-hand side of the inequality about 67.

     rightside <- function(n, l) {